 Scheduled for delivery in early 2016, the 135m Amadeus Silver will have the same dimensions, operating equipment and propulsion systems as her sister ships.
-The newbuild will feature various public areas, 72 standard cabins with walk-in closets and large shower units, and 12 suites with separate lounge areas, walk-in closets, balconies and spacious bathrooms.
+The newbuild will also feature various public areas, 72 standard cabins with walk-in closets and large shower units, as well as 12 suites with a separate lounge area, a walk-in closet, a balcony and a spacious bathroom.
+De Hoop also aims to make several minor improvements.

 "River cruise operators are expanding their fleets rapidly and competing with one another to create the most comfortable and aesthetically pleasing ships," says Janssens.
-"Lüftner aims to do this by improving climate control and reducing onboard noise and vibrations, particularly in accommodation areas.
-We'll improve both of these aspects on the Amadeus Silver III, along with a few cosmetic upgrades to ensure she's even more luxurious than previous vessels."
+"Lüftner aims to do this by improving climate control and reducing onboard noise and vibrations, particularly in the accommodation area.
+We'll improve both of these aspects on Amadeus Silver III and also make a few cosmetic upgrades to ensure she's even more luxurious than previous vessels."

-The Amadeus Silver III is currently Shipyard De Hoop's only confirmed passenger shipping order for 2015, but Janssens is optimistic that it will secure more when the team has completed a series of offshore vessels.
+Currently, Amadeus Silver III is De Hoop's only confirmed passenger shipping order for 2015, but Janssens is optimistic that it will secure more when the team has completed a series of offshore vessels.
 "We hope to win some repair, conversion, and possibly expedition cruise ship projects when we have more capacity later this year."
+C&F